Ion Izagirre: Career

 Izagirre won his first professional races in the spring of 2012; he won the individual time trial at the Vuelta a Asturias in April, before taking a victory during his Grand Tour début at the Giro d'Italia.
 During the sixteenth stage, Izagirre made a solo breakaway with 4 km remaining, before winning the stage by sixteen seconds from his nearest competitor.

 Following the collapse of the team at the end of the 2013 season, both Izagirre brothers were signed by the for the 2014 season.

 In 2015, Izagirre won the Tour de Pologne.
 He started the final stage sixth on general classification but overhauled race leader Sergio Henao and the others above him by virtue of a superior time trial performance on the rolling 25 km circuit.

 Izagirre won Stage 20 of the 2016 Tour de France in Morzine, after attacking on the wet descent from a three rider group that led over the final climb of Col de Joux Plane.

 Izagirre moved to the newly formed team for the 2017 season.
 He was the team's GC leader at the Tour de France, but crashed out on Stage 1, an individual time trial in Düsseldorf, suffering a lumbar fracture which ended his season.

 He was joined at by his brother Gorka for the 2018 season.
 In August 2018 it was announced that the brothers would join in 2019.
 In his first year with Astana, Izagirre won the overall titles of the Tour of the Basque Country and the Volta a la Comunitat Valenciana as well as the final stage of Paris–Nice.
 His win at the Basque Country made him the first Basque rider to win the race since Iban Mayo in 2003.
 The following season, he won his third Grand Tour stage and first in the Vuelta a España, completing the trio.
 In June 2021, he won his second national time trial championship, before signing an initial one-year contract to ride for in 2022 three months later.

 His first win with Cofidis came on stage six of the 2022 Tour of the Basque Country.
 In 2023, he GP Miguel Induráin one-day race as well as his second Tour de France stage, in a solo victory on stage 12.

+Izagirre took his 20th career win at the Memorial Marco Pantani, in his final professional season.

 Major results

 Izagirre at the 2017 Paris–Nice, where he finished in seventh place.

+Izagirre crosses the finish line of 2026 Memorial Marco Pantani for his 20th career win.